Pulaar language: Efforts to revive language

+Pulaar is the second most spoken native language in Mauritania, after Arabic.
 The Association pour la Renaissance du Pulaar- Republique Islamique de Mauritanie (ARP-RIM) was established to teach Pulaar literacy in Mauritania.
 The organization received increased government funding after the coup d'état of the then President of Mauritania, Moktar Ould Daddah in the late 1970s.
 The programs which the ARP-RIM participated in included campaigns to increase Pulaar literacy, this was done by creating more radio programs which taught the local languages of Mauritania.
 As The ARP-RIM also focused on applying the Pulaar language to primary education as it allocated Pulaar teachers to public schools in Mauritania.
 The efforts to revive Pulaar in Mauritania were reduced after the 1984 coup d'état of then President of Mauritania, Mohamed Khouna Ould Haidalla, by Colonel Maaouya Ould Sid’Ahmed Taya.
 In response to the coup d'état, the Manifesto of the Oppressed Black Mauritanian was published in 1986 which criticized the perceived power and influence of the Arab "minority" in Mauritania.
 After the publishing of this manifesto, crackdowns by the Government against Pulaar speaker and teachers increased.
 Political imprisonments against the Pulaar people increased, notably Djigo Tafsirou, who was a Pulaar language activist, was arrested and possibly died in detention after 2 years of imprisonment.
+Recently, there have been efforts by Mauritanian activists to elevate the status of Pulaar to official language, similar to Arabic.

+Pulaar is one of the national languages of Senegal alongside 13 others.
+It was admitted as an official language of Senegal by Presidential decree in 1971.
 The Ministère de l'Éducation de Base et des Langues Nationales in 1986, (becoming the Ministère de l'Alphabétisation et des Langues Nationales in 2001) was established by the Senegal government as a means to boost the influence of the local languages of Senegal (including Pulaar).
 It did this by increasing the literacy amongst its users.
 Non-government companies that have aided the influence of the Pulaar language include the cotton producing company in West Africa, SODEFITEX.
 SODEFITEX has implemented local languages in their training courses for local farmers.
 A way this has been achieved is by creating radio programs in local languages to reinforce Pulaar to local employees.
 International development agencies have increasingly decided to focus on the use of local languages in West Africa to communicate ideas and governance.
 This is done as a means to increase local governance in regional areas of West Africa.
 These agencies include World Vision International and Tostan.
 For instance, the provision of basic literacy of Pulaar is one of the main focuses of Tostan.
 The government of Senegal has also had talks about creating an academy for national languages.

 Mauritanian mathematician Mouhamadou Sy has published two math textbooks in Pulaar.